On the Hardness of Approximating Distributions with Tractable Probabilistic Models: Relationship between Approximate Modeling and Inference

 \section{Relationship between Approximate Modeling and Inference}

 We have shown that even if we allow some approximation error, it is hard to efficiently approximate distributions using tractable probabilistic circuits.
-As approximating modeling is a hard task, one would hope that ensuring approximate modeling would guarantee the approximation of hard inference queries with bounded error.
-Unfortunately, this is not the case for all notions of approximation.
-Therefore, we study the relationship between approximate modeling and inference, in particular focusing on \textit{absolute} approximation of \textit{marginal}, \textit{conditional}, and \textit{maximum-a-posteriori (MAP)} queries.
+Given that approximate modeling remains a hard task, one would hope that computing the approximators with bounded distance would allow us to approximate hard inference queries with bounded error.
+In this section, we study the relationship between approximate modeling and inference, in particular focusing on \textit{relative} and \textit{absolute} approximations of \textit{marginal}, \textit{conditional}, and \textit{maximum-a-posteriori (MAP)} queries.